 Right Angle – Definition, Examples, Facts

-Right angle definition geometry says that it’s an angle measuring 90 degrees.
+Right angle definition in geometry says that it’s an angle measuring 90 degrees.
 The corner of a square or rectangle forms a perfect “L” shape.
 Geometrically speaking, right angles are common in everyday objects such as doors, windows, books, and tables.

 One of the most famous formulas for a right angle triangle is the Pythagorean theorem.
 It says that the square of the hypotenuse (the longest side, called c) equals the sum of the squares of the other two sides (a and b).
 In simple terms: a² + b² = c².
 This right angle math formula helps you find any side of a triangle if you know the other two.